lesichkovm/web/README.md

 }
 ```

-Step 2) Download the **web.js** library and add to your webpage
+Step 2) Download the **web.js** library locally and add to your webpage

 ```html
 <script src="config.js"></script>
 <script src="web.js"></script>
 ```

-3. You may want to download using Gulp so that you may use locally
+Alternatively you may want to download automatically using Gulp

 ```javascript
 gulp.task('web', function (done) {